sysprog21/concurrent-ll/README.md

 When using locks, memory management is rather straightforward, because of the mutual exclusion property of locks.
 You can optionally implement memory management on the lock-based version.

+## License

+`concurrent-ll` is released under the BSD 2 clause license.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.